AdobeDocs/commerce-pwa-studio/src/pages/extend/pwa-backends/install-commerce-metapackage/index.md

 ## Prerequisite

--  [GraphQL metapackage](/metapackages/open-source/index.md) in all projects using PWA Studio 12.1.0 and higher.
+-  [Install Magento Open Source metapackage](../install-open-source-metapackage/index.md) in all projects using PWA Studio 12.1.0 and higher.

 ## Installation as a git-based composer package